Passive solar building design: The solar path in passive design

-The ability to achieve these goals simultaneously is fundamentally dependent on the seasonal variations in the sun's path throughout the day.
+The ability to achieve the goals for passive solar is fundamentally dependent on the seasonal variations in the sun's path throughout the day.

 This occurs as a result of the inclination of the Earth's axis of rotation in relation to its orbit.
 The sun path is unique for any given latitude.

-In Northern Hemisphere non-tropical latitudes farther than 23.5 degrees from the equator:
+In the Northern Hemisphere non-tropical latitudes farther than 23.5 degrees from the equator: